GoogTech/htb_academy_basic_deserialization_attacks_htbooks/README.md

-It’s a PHP web application that primarily focuses on code review, identifying deserialization vulnerabilities in the code, and demonstrating basic deserialization attack techniques.
+It’s a Python web application that primarily focuses on code review, identifying deserialization vulnerabilities in the code, and demonstrating basic deserialization attack techniques.
 It's worth noting that they were developed as part of the HackTheBox Academy's `Introduction to Deserialization Attacks` module.

 ❗️❗️❗️Deserialization Attacks include: